Virtua Fighter Crossroads: Development

-During a financial results presentation in May 2021, Sega Sammy Holdings addressed the need to effectively utilize publisher Sega's back catalogue of legacy intellectual properties (IP), creating new titles in such series to bring to market while continuing to strengthen their active IP.
+During a financial results presentation in May 2021, Sega Sammy Holdings addressed the need to effectively utilize publisher Sega's back catalogue of older intellectual properties (IP), creating new titles in such series to bring to market while continuing to strengthen their active IP.
 Among such franchises mentioned was the Virtua Fighter series, which remained dormant since its last major entry Virtua Fighter 5 in 2006.
-At The Game Awards in December 2023, Sega announced that they had begun production on a slate of new titles in their various legacy franchises, including Shinobi: Art of Vengeance (2025), as well as new installments in the Jet Set Radio, Golden Axe, Streets of Rage and Crazy Taxi series.
-Sega's CCO Shuji Utsumi in an interview with The Washington Post, reiterated that the publisher was still actively evaluating the viability of reviving the Virtua Fighter series, affirming his interest in seeing a new game that would feature more "dramatic" elements that would elevate the franchise's historical focus on realistic combat compared to other fighting game series such as Street Fighter.
+At The Game Awards in December 2023, Sega announced that they had begun production on a slate of new titles in their various franchises, including Shinobi: Art of Vengeance (2025) and Crazy Taxi: World Tour (2027) as well as new installments in the Jet Set Radio, Golden Axe, Streets of Rage series.
+Sega's CCO Shuji Utsumi, in an interview with The Washington Post, reiterated that the publisher was still actively evaluating the viability of reviving the Virtua Fighter series, affirming his interest in seeing a new game that would feature more "dramatic" elements that would elevate the franchise's historical focus on realistic combat compared to other fighting game series, such as Street Fighter.

 In November 2024, Sega's Global Head of Transmedia Justin Scarpone was interviewed by Video Games Chronicle during Gamescom Asia, and confirmed that a new entry in the Virtua Fighter franchise was among the games being produced as part of their initiative to revive classic series at the publisher, with the shared aim of reinventing the property to captivate younger generations of players with a lack of familiarity towards the series.
-The game is being developed by Ryu Ga Gotoku Studio, the creators of the Yakuza / Like A Dragon and Super Monkey Ball franchises.
+The game is being developed by RGG Studio, the creators of the Yakuza / Like A Dragon and Super Monkey Ball franchises.
 RGG Studio co-developed Virtua Fighter 5 Ultimate Showdown and its subsequent updates R.E.V.O. and R.E.V.O.
 World Stage with Sega AM2, the original developers of the series.
-AM2 is not involved with the development of the new game as they, and producer Seiji Aoki, have been placed in charge of overseeing the reproduction and competitive scenes of legacy Virtua Fighter titles.
+AM2 is involved with the development of the new game, while producer Seiji Aoki, also having been placed in charge of overseeing the reproduction and competitive scenes of earlier Virtua Fighter titles.
 Studio director Masayoshi Yokoyama stated that a new entry in the series had been considered multiple times in the past but cited difficulties in meeting market conditions and striking a balance between past mechanics and future innovations as to why the project took years to materalize.
 Producer Riichiro Yamada stated that development of a new Virtua Fighter game was motivated by the resurgence in the fighting game genre over the last decade with the revival of the Street Fighter and Tekken franchises on console and PC, and the question of whether Sega would be able to meet their popularity and re-enter the market.